isomerpages/moe-fairfieldsec/_parents/Resources for Parents/POSB Smart Buddy E Payment System.md

 third_nav_title: Resources for Parents
 ---
 <h2>Introduction of POSB Smart Buddy E-Payment System</h2>
-<p>Our school has official launch POSB Smart Buddy as an e-payment option
+<p>Our school has officially launched POSB Smart Buddy as an e-payment option
-at our school canteen and bookshop.
-All students at Fairfield Methodist School (Secondary) will have the option to make in-school purchases using e-payments.</p>
+at our <strong>school canteen</strong> and <strong>bookshop</strong>.
+All
+students at Fairfield Methodist School (Secondary) will have the option to make in-school purchases using e-payments.</p>
 <p>&nbsp;You can learn more about POSB Smart Buddy Programme and choose to
 apply <a href="http://www.posb.com.sg/sb-schools" rel="noopener noreferrer nofollow" target="_blank">here</a> or
 watch this <a href="https://www.youtube.com/watch?v=h-EjfXCy9ug" rel="noopener noreferrer nofollow" target="_blank">video</a> to